hominidae/InsectsArctic/README.md

 Then script then saves that all as "working_dataset.tsv" which is the combined sequencing data and other data in one file.

 ## Process BOLD data
 003_ProcessBOLDData.R is not done yet, but we'll leave it as is for now.
-Essentially, it will take the data and generate various graphs and figures.
+Essentially, it will take the BOLD Public data from just Cambridge Bay and Kugluktuk and generate various graphs and figures.

-Currently, it's not functional unless you download the BOLD public data for Nunavut.
-I haven't uploaded the script for turning BOLD public data into something useful yet.
-But it will occur later once I'm done working with the BOLD data I've helped contribute to.
-That's the Data.7z file, which contains sanitized data that is expected to be high quality, and free of many common errors.

-Before that happens though, I need to perform a unit test on the VennDiagram data to confirm it's actually doing what I intended it to.
+Before that happens though, I need to perform a unit test on the ggVennDiagram code to confirm it's actually doing what I intended it to.

 ## Process the combined Data.7z data
 004_OwnDataOnly.R processes the data from Data.7z